jirotubuyaki/Jdmbs/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/Jdmbs)](http://cran.r-project.org/package=Jdmbs)
 [![](http://cranlogs.r-pkg.org/badges/grand-total/Jdmbs)](http://cran.rstudio.com/web/packages/Jdmbs/index.html)
 ## Abstract
 Black-Scholes model is important to calculate option premiums in the stock market.
-Then, variety of jump diffusion models as time-series of stock prices are studied.
-In this paper, we propose a new jumps diffusion model with correlational companies in order to calculate option pricing in the stock market.
-These models express correlations of companies as a directed graph structure which has a weight of correlational coefficients among companies and It calculates option premiums together.
-Then, we exhibit monte-carlo algorithms of proposed models.
-Finally we simulate a new model which is proposed in this package.
+Then, variety of jump diffusion models as the time-series of stock prices are studied.
+In this paper, we propose a new jumps diffusion model with correlational companies in order to calculate option prices in the stock market.
+This model denotes correlations of companies as a directed graph structure which has the weights of correlation coefficient among companies and it calculates option premiums together.
+Then, we exhibit the monte-carlo algorithms of a proposed model.
+Finally, we simulate a new model which is implemented in this package.

 ## Introduction
-In the early 1970's, Black-Scholes model[@Black1973] is proposed.
+In the early 1970's, Black-Scholes (BS) model [@Black1973] was proposed.
 This model can calculate an option price as market transactions of derivatives.
-Black-Scholes models express time-series of a stock price as Geometric Brown Motion in Stochastic Differential Equation.
-Option premiums are calculated from exercise prices and time duration of options and Geometric Brown Motion under risk-neutral probability.
-Appearance of Black-Scholes model expanded and grew option markets at a rapid pace.
+BS model denotes time-series of a stock price as Geometric brown motion in Stochastic differential equation.
+Option premiums are calculated from Geometric brown motion under a risk-neutral probability.
+The appearance of BS model expanded and grew option markets at a rapid pace.
 For the achievement, Scholes and Marton won the novel prize.
-However BS model does not represent all aspects of characteristics of the real market and expansion of BS model is studied and proposed variety of models.
-Especially time-series of a stock price exhibits phenomenons like a price jump and in order to model it, Jump Diffusion Model[@Clift2007] [@Shreve2004] using Poison Process to express jump phenomenons is proposed.
-In this paper, We propose Correlational Jumps Model which have correlations of companies in stock prices.
-A jump phenomenon of one company affects jumps of other correlational companies obeying correlation coefficients among companies and it can calculate premiums of the companies together.
-In this paper, a directed graph of correlational companies algorithm is implemented.
-Then we simulate a proposed model.
+However BS model does not represent all aspects of characteristics of the real market.
+Therefore the expansions of BS models are studied and proposed.
+Especially the time-series of a stock price exhibits phenomenons like price jumps.
+In response to it, Jump diffusion model [@Clift2007] [@Shreve2004] using Poison Process to represent jump phenomenons is proposed.
+In this paper, We propose Correlational jumps model which models the correlations of companies in stock prices.
+A jump phenomenon of one company affects the jumps of other correlational companies as obeying correlation coefficient and it can calculate the premiums of companies together.
+In this package, the proposed model and a directed graph of correlational companies algorithm are implemented.
+Finally, we explain how to use it and simulate it.

 ## Background
 ### Black Scholes model
 There are several types of options in the stock market.
-European call option can not excuse in duration of *T* and its execution price is *K*.
-Option premium is calculated under a risk-neutral probability.
+European call option can not execute until the duration of $T$ is finished and its execution price is $K$.
+Option premiums are calculated under a risk-neutral probability.
 European call option premium is given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_1.png "eque")

-*E[x]* expresses expected value of *x* and European put option premium is given by
+*E[x]* denotes expected value of *x* and European put option premium is given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_2.png "eque")